patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/calendar-month/calendar-month.md

 - Ensure the contents of the calendar month can be navigated to and interacted with via keyboard and other assistive technologies such as a screen reader
 - Ensure the currently selected date cell has the `aria-current="date"` attribute
 - Ensure the contents of the calendar month is announced to assistive technologies correctly.
 For example, the month dropdown should indicate the currently selected month, and the date cells should indicate the currently selected and focused cell.
+- If the calendar month is displayed inline rather than within a popover, provide a visible title that labels the calendar month

 ## Testing